Music | UAL Diploma/Extended Diploma in Festival, Event and Artists Management | Level 3

-To join this Level 3 course, you should have at least 4 GCSEs at grade 4 or above, preferably including English and maths.
+To start at this level, you need at least 4 GCSEs at grade 4 (C) or above, preferably including English and maths.

 If you do not have the above grades, you can start on the Level 2 introductory course